Programme Design, Development and Approval Process

 Curriculum and Assessment Mapping

 The curriculum and assessment mapping templates are key programme documents and should be completed alongside the CAIT proposal when developing new programmes of study.
 They should also be used when reviewing the impact of module and programme changes (and amended where these changes impact on the template information).
+Curriculum and Assessment Mapping guidance is available.

 Templates are provided for: